RPT Realty (NYSE:RPT) Upgraded to Neutral by JPMorgan Chase & Co.

 JPMorgan Chase & Co. upgraded shares of RPT Realty (NYSE:RPT) from an underweight rating to a neutral rating in a report released on Monday, Anlyst Ratings reports.
 They currently have $9.00 price target on the real estate investment trust’s stock.

-A number of other equities research analysts have also issued reports on RPT.
+Other equities research analysts have also issued reports about the company.
+KeyCorp upgraded RPT Realty from a sector weight rating to an overweight rating and set a $11.00 price objective for the company in a research note on Monday, December 14th.
 Zacks Investment Research lowered RPT Realty from a hold rating to a sell rating in a research report on Saturday, September 26th.
-ValuEngine upgraded RPT Realty from a sell rating to a hold rating in a research report on Monday, November 16th.
-KeyCorp upgraded RPT Realty from a sector weight rating to an overweight rating and set a $11.00 price target for the company in a research report on Monday, December 14th.
 BidaskClub upgraded RPT Realty from a hold rating to a buy rating in a research report on Thursday, December 17th.
-Finally, TheStreet upgraded RPT Realty from a d+ rating to a c- rating in a research report on Friday, November 20th.
+Compass Point upgraded RPT Realty from a sell rating to a neutral rating in a research report on Monday, November 9th.
+Finally, ValuEngine upgraded RPT Realty from a sell rating to a hold rating in a research report on Monday, November 16th.
 One analyst has rated the stock with a sell rating, four have issued a hold rating and three have issued a buy rating to the stock.
 RPT Realty presently has a consensus rating of Hold and an average target price of $8.80.

 NYSE:RPT opened at $8.50 on Monday.
 RPT Realty has a 12 month low of $4.61 and a 12 month high of $15.18.
 The stock has a 50 day moving average of $7.37 and a two-hundred day moving average of $6.48.
 The company has a current ratio of 6.66, a quick ratio of 6.66 and a debt-to-equity ratio of 1.55.
 The firm has a market cap of $688.18 million, a P/E ratio of 10.63, a price-to-earnings-growth ratio of 3.44 and a beta of 1.18.

 Large investors have recently modified their holdings of the stock.
 Two Sigma Advisers LP increased its position in shares of RPT Realty by 13.3% during the 2nd quarter.
 Two Sigma Advisers LP now owns 196,286 shares of the real estate investment trust’s stock worth $1,366,000 after purchasing an additional 23,000 shares during the last quarter.
-Balyasny Asset Management LLC grew its position in RPT Realty by 81.7% in the 2nd quarter.
-Balyasny Asset Management LLC now owns 1,126,759 shares of the real estate investment trust’s stock valued at $7,842,000 after acquiring an additional 506,754 shares in the last quarter.
-ProShare Advisors LLC acquired a new position in RPT Realty in the 2nd quarter valued at about $86,000.
-Acadian Asset Management LLC acquired a new position in RPT Realty in the 3rd quarter valued at about $58,000.
-Finally, Swiss National Bank grew its position in RPT Realty by 15.1% in the 2nd quarter.
-Swiss National Bank now owns 179,400 shares of the real estate investment trust’s stock valued at $1,249,000 after acquiring an additional 23,500 shares in the last quarter.
+Balyasny Asset Management LLC increased its position in shares of RPT Realty by 81.7% during the 2nd quarter.
+Balyasny Asset Management LLC now owns 1,126,759 shares of the real estate investment trust’s stock worth $7,842,000 after purchasing an additional 506,754 shares during the last quarter.
+ProShare Advisors LLC acquired a new stake in shares of RPT Realty during the 2nd quarter worth about $86,000.
+Acadian Asset Management LLC acquired a new stake in shares of RPT Realty during the 3rd quarter worth about $58,000.
+Finally, Swiss National Bank increased its position in shares of RPT Realty by 15.1% during the 2nd quarter.
+Swiss National Bank now owns 179,400 shares of the real estate investment trust’s stock worth $1,249,000 after purchasing an additional 23,500 shares during the last quarter.
 95.51% of the stock is owned by hedge funds and other institutional investors.

 About RPT Realty